How to Paraphrase | Step-by-Step Guide & Examples

 Paraphrasing means putting someone else’s ideas into your own words.
 Paraphrasing a source involves changing the wording while preserving the original meaning.

 Paraphrasing is an alternative to quoting (copying someone’s exact words and putting them in quotation marks).
-In academic writing, it’s usually better to paraphrase instead of quoting.
+In academic writing, it’s usually better to integrate sources by paraphrasing instead of quoting.
 It shows that you have understood the source, reads more smoothly, and keeps your own voice front and center.

 How to paraphrase in five easy steps

 If you’re struggling to get to grips with the process of paraphrasing, check out our easy step-by-step guide in the video below.